Fully renovated with New Wiring, Fake Ceiling, Carpet, Radiator, Door And Windows.

 After all the preparation work, building of the fake ceiling, painting and adding spotlights I was very pleased with the final result.

-The fake ceiling can have its eight spotlights switched on/off four spotlights at a time
+The 8 fake ceiling spotlights can be switched on/off 4 spotlights at a time

 The eight spotlights can be switched on/off four spotlights at a time via two switches.
 This means you could have four bright (ice) bulbs in one set of four spotlights and four natural (daylight) bulbs in the other set of four spotlights whereby you could choose whether or not to have natural light or bright light; or a combination of both, which I did with the bedroom spotlights.
 However, in the lounge, with it being a larger room, I decided on having all bulbs bright (ice white).